tsosea2/AUM-ST/README.md

 ## Data Format

+### Augmentation

-The input data has to be representated in a csv file with three columns:
+The input data for the augmentation stage is a csv file containing the training set with three columns:

 ```Id``` - unique ID